DanOvando/marlin/docs/reference/generate_length_at_age_key.md

-# generate_length_to_age_key
+# Generate Length-at-Age Key

-produces an age by length bins matrix with probability of being in length bin at age
+Produces an age-by-length-bin matrix giving the probability of being in each length bin at each age, based on the specified growth model.

 ## Usage